dcmartin/motion-ai/docs/QUICKSTART.md

 sudo docker restart homeassistant
 ```

-The Motion Ã👁 setup script replaces the default Home Assistant interface on port 8123; the Web UI will now be available on port [80](http://raspberrypi.local/).
-Reboot is recommended after everything is installed, configured, and started.
+The Motion Ã👁 setup script downloads and starts the AI's and replaces the default Home Assistant interface on port 8123; the Web UI will now be available on port [80](http://raspberrypi.local/).  **Reboot is recommended** after the AI's and _add-ons_ are installed, configured, and started.